Comfort

 - For 9 nights, you will be hosted by local families.
 You will sleep in yurts with other guests, separate from the family.
 There are 3-5 beds in a yurt.
 There are no shower facilities but you will have the chance to bathe in lakes and rivers.
 Toilets are typically compost toilets or holes in the ground.

 - You will spend 1 night in a tourist camp, sleeping in yurts with 3-6 beds.
-There are toilets and showers at the camp.
+There are toilets, showers and a dining area at the camp.
+You will also be able to shower on Day 10 at the Tsagaan Sum Hot Springs.

 Please note: